Solo Travel in Azerbaijan

 - To book, check prices or availability for Sahil Hostel & Hotel

-If you prefer more comfort on your trip, the Winter Park Hotel is a 4 star hotel in a great location just 500 metres away from Fountains Square.
+If you prefer more comfort on your trip, the Winter Park Hotel is a 4 star Baku hotel in a great location just 500 metres away from Fountains Square.
 There’s a lovely park to relax in by the hotel and a gym if you want to work out (you may need to check when women can use it though).
 Reception is open 24 hours and the staff can’t do enough for you.

 You can hire bikes to get around the city and they offer car hire too.
-The rooms come with some comfy slippers, a bathrobe and a hairdryer so you can really unwind in your room.
+The rooms in the property come with some comfy slippers, a bathrobe and a hairdryer so you can really unwind in your room.
 There’s also cable TV for some entertainment at night.
 Choose from a standard or deluxe double room or upgrade to a superior king room if you are feeling really flush.

 - Prices start from £80 for a standard double room